wakoliVotes/Data-Processing-and-Preparation/README.md

 ### Illustrating Data Processing and Preparation with Python Libraries
-- In this tutorial, we use the Titanic Data (obtained from Kaggle, Link: https://www.kaggle.com/c/titanic) to illustrate key aspects of Data Processing and Preparation
+- In this tutorial, Titanic Data is used
+-  This is obtained from Kaggle (Link: https://www.kaggle.com/c/titanic) to illustrate aspects of Data Processing and Preparation
 - To complete this exercise, there is relying on useful Python Libraries

+#### Steps and Workings
 - First, there is need to import numpy and pandas, and then import the dataset for using

 <code>